 Cities, as we feel them

 Paola Minekov paints places the way memory holds them, transformed by feeling and sharpened by longing.
 ‘I’m not looking for realism,’ she says.
 ‘I’m after that special feeling that pulls me back to a city again and again.’
-In her abstract cityscape Memories from San Francisco, familiar forms float through a colourful dreamscape where victorian inspired architecture, light and emotion entwine.
+In her abstract cityscape, Memories from San Francisco, familiar forms float through a colourful dreamscape where victorian inspired architecture, light and emotion entwine.

 Blues Night, digitally remixed